vinniefalco/LuaBridge/README.md

 program should work anywhere.
 Both of these applications include LuaBridge, Lua version 5.2, and the code necessary to produce a cross platform graphic application.
-They are all together in a separate repository, with no additional dependencies, available at [LuaBridge Demo and Tests][4].
+They are all together in a separate repository, with no additional dependencies, available on Github at [LuaBridge Demo and Tests][4].
 This is what the GUI application looks like, along with the C++ code snippet for registering the two classes:

 <a href="https://github.com/vinniefalco/LuaBridgeDemo">
 <img src="http://vinniefalco.github.com/LuaBridgeDemo/LuaBridgeDemoScreenshot.png">